Need a mortgage for your self-build?

 What Is a Self-Build Mortgage?

 A self-build mortgage usually needs to cover both the purchase of the plot and the actual construction of your home.
 However, it doesn’t typically work anything like a standard house loan.
-Instead of releasing all the funds in one go, lenders release the money in stages - in line with your progress.
+Instead of releasing all the funds in one go, lenders release funds in stages, in line with your progress.

 Build stage